TrySpace/GPT-Helper/README.md

 This is a fork of: https://github.com/jas3333/GPT-Helper and is updated to work with `typescript`, uses `@mui` components and works on mobile.
-It was mostly modified using GPT prompts.
+It was largely modified using GPT prompts.

 ## GPT Helper

-This app is an interface to the GPT3 API.
-It isn't Chatgpt nor does it use the Chatgpt api.
+This app is an interface to the GPT3 API. **It isn't ChatGPT nor does it use the Chatgpt api**.
-I made it as a second option due to the amount of errors and issues Chatgpt was having.
+It was made as a second option to ChatGPT, due to the ChatGPT often being overloaded.

-In order to use it, you will need an Openai account and an API key.
+You can use it to:

+- Automatically prefix questions with your own personas/prompts
+- Prompt-engineering
+- ?
+- Profit

 ### To install:

+You need an Openai account and an API key

 git clone the repo: